rksdutt/rksdutt/README.md

 # 💫 About Me :
-👋 Hey, there It's RAKESH DUTTA<br>🔭 A Passionate Devops Enthusiast & Seeking for a Remote Position from INDIA.<br>🌱 I am currently working on some projects based on DevOps Domain & seeking for a Remote Opportunity.<br>🙋‍♂️ I have proficient knowledge on AWS, Linux, Git, GitHub, Docker, Kubernetes, Ansible, Terraform, Prometheus, Grafana.<br>⚡ And also have intermediate level of knowledge on AZURE Cloud services provider.
+👋 Hey, there It's RAKESH DUTTA<br>🔭 Aapiring Devops Engineer, Seeking for a Remote Position from INDIA.<br>🌱 I am currently working on some projects based on DevOps Domain & seeking for a Remote Opportunity.<br>🙋‍♂️ I have proficient knowledge on AWS, Linux, Git, GitHub, Docker, Kubernetes, Ansible, Terraform, Prometheus, Grafana.<br>⚡ And also have intermediate level of knowledge on AZURE Cloud services provider.

 ## 🌐 Socials :